owlbarn/tutorial/book/cgraph/README.md

 The initially implemented strategy to allocate memory to a node $u$ in Owl's computation graph module was simply to reuse the memory of a direct predecessor with same output shape as $u$ when that is possible.
-This optimisation allowed to decrease the memory consumption of Mask R-CNN from 11 GB to 7 GB --- much better, but still quite far from the 1 GB of the TensorFlow implementation!
+This optimisation decreases the memory consumption of Mask R-CNN from 11 GB to 7 GB --- much better, but still quite far from the 1 GB of the TensorFlow implementation!

-We can actually make it much more better by sharing memory between nodes
+We can actually make it much better by sharing memory between nodes

 -  that are not necessarily a parent/child pair;